 The Scouting tradition has existed in the village since 1920.
 However, the strength of the group and numbers have fluctuated over time.
 In 2010 the Paekākāriki Scout Group only had one small section with 12 tamariki and one Scout leader.
 At this time there was a real threat of closing down the Paekākāriki Scouts.
 A committed group of parents demonstrated incredible foresight and determined that they would power on and grow the group into what it is today – a thriving hive of activity with over 90 enrolled tamariki and a bulging waiting list.
 This remarkable growth is due to the way the group is run and the value the community places on the group.

 We have a group of dedicated leaders, most of whom are parents to children and young people enrolled.
 Our leaders are the life and air of the Paekākāriki Scout Group – they plan and prepare and turn up each week to guide the tamariki through each session.
 We have all sorts in there and a great mix of skills, ideas and gender!
 Without these guys there would be no scouts.
-The Leaders are supported by Group Leader, Richard Ward, who works closely with the zone and wider Scouting New Zealand.
+The Leaders are supported by a Group Leader who works closely with the zone and wider Scouting New Zealand.